aloeveraao/wandb-vera/README.md

 This project demonstrates alignment with Weights & Biases' core values:

 - **Grit**: Overcame GKE SSD quota shortages, regional zone capacity constraints, load-balancer DNS/TLS challenges, and licensing integration issues to deliver a stable deployment.
-- **Curiosity**: Explored multiple access patterns (nip.io, port-forwarding, custom DNS), dove into cluster-level troubleshooting with `kubectl`—inspecting pod health, service endpoints, LoadBalancer IPs and logs—studied the W&B Helm chart and operator internals to understand how CRDs and controllers wire up the UI and backend, and evaluated post-deployment infrastructure optimizations.
+- **Curiosity**: Explored multiple access patterns (nip.io, port-forwarding, custom DNS), dove into cluster-level troubleshooting with `kubectl`, inspecting pod health, service endpoints, LoadBalancer IPs and logs, studied the W&B Helm chart and operator internals to check health status, and evaluated post-deployment infrastructure optimizations.
 - **Honesty**: Documented errors and workarounds to guide future users.
 - **Gumption**: Quick delivery of a fully functional self-hosted W&B stack in GCP on first attempt

 Thank you for reviewing my work!

 Please feel free to reach out to me with any questions.